foonoo/docs/2-Creating-blogs.md

 Total build time: 0.13s
 ````

-Most importantly, foonoo should also create an `output_site` directory containing the HTML code for your blog site.
 At this point, you can open the `output_site` directory and manually view the `index.html` file, or you can additionally execute `foonoo serve` on the command line to start a web server on [[http://localhost:7000]], through which you could access your blog.

 ## Customizing Your Blog
 You may have noticed that your blog currently has a default foonoo title.
 To change this, open the generated `site.yml` file and modify the title to whatever you want.
 For the purposes of this tutorial, we can choose a title "My First Foonoo Blog."
 When it comes to changing your title, remeber to keep your title text in quotes and escape any special characters in the configuration file appropriately (as per the requirements of the YAML standards).